This page explains how to reduce the volume of findings that you receive in Security Command Center by muting findings.

 .

-To mute an individual finding, click the tab for the procedure that you want to use.
+To create a mute rule, click the tab for the procedure that you want to use:

 Console